15th April 2020

 A: Dancing was always a part-time hobby for me but I did audition for a place at the Royal Ballet School.
 At the time, I was just 15 and only had 4 years ballet training so just to get to the audition was a huge ordeal.
-After deciding that wasn’t the path for me, I did all of my subsequent dance training was at the Marilyn Jones Dance Centre.
+After deciding that wasn’t the path for me, I did all of my subsequent dance training at the Marilyn Jones Dance Centre.

 Q: Did you have support from family, going into theatre?
 Do you think this is important?

 A: I danced 4 days a week for years and my Mum was very supportive in taking me to classes.
 Having the support of your family is essential.
-My Dad would always come watch the yearly shows, although he fell asleep once!
+My Dad would always come to watch the yearly shows, although he fell asleep once!

 Q: Who is your favourite dancer and why?